 Hunting and fishing are popular sports in the North and a way of life for many residents.
-Both resident and nonresident sportfishermen and hunters must be aware of rules and regulations before going out in the field.
-Failure to comply with Fish & Game regulations can result in monetary fines and loss of trophies or property.
+Both resident and nonresident sport fishermen and hunters must be aware of rules and regulations before going out in the field.
+Failure to comply with state hunting and fishing regulations can result in monetary fines and loss of trophies or property.

-Regulation booklets are available from the government sources listed and linked below and may also be found at a variety of different outlets, including outdoor stores like Bass Pro Shops in Anchorage.
-Visitors will also find all the outdoor gear they need, from fishing poles to kayaks, guns and ammo.
+Regulation booklets are available from the government sources listed below and may also be found at a variety of different outlets, including outdoor stores.
+Visitors will also find all the outdoor gear they need for fishing, hunting, boating or camping.

 Excellent fishing is available north or south within a day’s drive of Anchorage.
 The Kenai Peninsula offers streams where king, red, silver, pink and chum salmon may be caught during the summer.
 Dolly Varden, steelhead and rainbow also run in Peninsula streams.
 Several lakes contain trout and landlocked salmon.
 In-season saltwater fishing for halibut, rockfish and several salmon species is excellent at many spots along the Peninsula and out of Whittier, Homer, Seward and Valdez.
-Because of the importance of fishing to Alaska, both commercially and for sport, regulations are updated yearly by the state and are strictly enforced, so it is wise to obtain a current regulations book.
+Because of the importance of fishing to Alaska, both commercially and for sport, regulations are updated yearly by the state and are strictly enforced, so it is crucial to obtain a current regulations book.
+There are often last-minute closures too, so you must check just prior to fishing, to ensure compliance.
 Go to the ADF&G home page, and click on Licenses & Permits at the bottom of the Fishing & Hunting category list.

 Most fishing enthusiasts focus their trips between April and October, when the weather is milder, but anglers have great success during the colder months as well.
 The Alaska Dept. of Fish and Game Sport Fish Division gives a run timing for all fisheries by region.
 Also check local newspapers for ADF&G regional fishing updates.